rarewolfx/Amazon-ML-Challenge-2024/README.md

 5. **entity_value:** Product entity value.
 For eg: “34 gram”
     Note: For test.csv, you will not see the column `entity_value` as it is the target variable.

-### Output Format:

-The output file should be a csv with 2 columns:

-1. **index:** The unique identifier (ID) of the data sample.
-Note the index should match the test record index.
-2. **prediction:** A string which should have the following format: “x unit” where x is a float number in standard formatting and unit is one of the allowed units (allowed units are mentioned in the Appendix).
-The two values should be concatenated and have a space between them.
-For eg: “2 gram”, “12.5 centimetre”, “2.56 ounce” are valid.
-Few invalid cases: “2 gms”, “60 ounce/1.7 kilogram”, “2.2e2 kilogram” etc.
-    Note: Make sure to output a prediction for all indices.
-If no value is found in the image for any test sample, return empty string, i.e, `“”`.
-If you have less/more number of output samples in the output file as compared to test.csv, your output won’t be evaluated.

 ### File Descriptions:

 *source files*